informatics-isi-edu/facebase-docs/docs/_docs/submitting-advanced/Deriva-Clients.md

 ### Organize Files

 Next you must re-organize your files under a directory named according to the dataset RID.
 Let's say that your RID is `1-2345`.
 Your files must be organized under `path/to/1-2345`.
-They may have any subdirectory hierarchy or none at all, for example `path/to/1-2345/my_image.png` and `path/to/1-2345/a/B/c/my_tabular_data.csv` are allowable.
+For complete details on allowable file names, please review our [filename conventions](../Upload-Files/#filename-conventions).
 There are many standard APIs for moving or copying files, so the steps here are left as an exercise for the reader.

 ### Upload Files